Factbox - How will Britain's EU referendum vote count work on the night?

 CAN THE COUNT AND VOTE BE CHALLENGED?

+The only way to challenge the national referendum result is by judicial review, which must be requested within six weeks of the certification of the result.

-(Reporting by Guy Faulconbridge, Alistair Smout, Kylie MacLellan, William James and Freya Berry; Editing by Richard Balmforth)
+(Reporting by Guy Faulconbridge, Alistair Smout and Kylie MacLellan; editing by Stephen Addison)